 Harry Sweet, Technology and Programming Teacher

 Harry teachers computer programming in Python, electronics, building and circuits, and supports students in electronic and programming projects.
 He is an Open Source expert and oversees the management and development of the Birch School’s Student Information Management Systems and Networks.
+He taught technology and industrial arts for many years before retiring from the Goshen School District.
+He has helped students build a weather station at The Birch School, and supports the First Tech Challenge Team.

 Dianne Holzhammer-Holub, Art Teacher

 Dianne is a professional musician and artist who enjoys sharing her admiration for creative efforts.
 She teaches a weekly art class that exposes students to a variety of artistic styles, mediums, and artists.
 Student art is displayed each quarter at the Student Showcase.
+Dianne performs regularly with her husband in their band Talking Machine.

 Eilleen Arteaga-Gagliano, Spanish Instructor and Operations Administrator